qtc-de/remote-method-guesser/README.md

 $ mvn package
 ```

-*rmg* does also support autocompletion for bash.
+*rmg* also supports autocompletion for *bash*.
 To take advantage of autocompletion, you need to have the
 [completion-helpers](https://github.com/qtc-de/completion-helpers) project installed.
 If setup correctly, just
 copying the [completion script](./resources/bash_completion.d/rmg) to your ``~/.bash_completion.d`` folder enables
 autocompletion.